1.4.32 Internal Control Review Program

 Report Approval Process

-3. For reviews with Deputy Commissioner- or Commissioner-level information, ICRs will be approved by CFO.
+4. Reviews with Deputy Commissioner or Commissioner-level information - Reports will be approved by CFO.
 Anything requiring CFO approval will be transmitted via e-Trak.

-2. Each approving official has five business days to review, edit, and/or approve the final report.
-If edits are necessary, the approving official returns the document to the review report author for corrections.
-If no edits are warranted, the approving official signs Form 14074, Action Routing Slip, and send it back to the review report author.
+2. Each approving official has five business days to review, edit, and/or approve any given draft report.
+If edits are necessary, the approving official will return the draft report to the author for corrections.
+If no edits are warranted, the approving official will approve and/or sign the draft report and send it to the next approving official in the chain of review.

-1. Business unit program owners and executives receive a report from the ICR team describing the team’s findings and recommendations once the review is complete.
-ICR provides recommendations to help business units to identify areas where they should address control deficiencies and to provide a general framework that business units may use for strengthening internal controls.
-Business units generally have one week to review the report and provide comments for ICR to consider before issuing the final report.
+1. Operating division program owners and executives receive a report from the ICR team describing the team’s or analyst’s findings and recommendations once the review is complete.
+ICR provides recommendations to help operating divisions to identify areas where they should address control deficiencies and to provide a general framework that operating divisions may use for strengthening internal controls.
+Operating divisions generally have one week to review the report and provide comments for ICR to consider before issuing the final report.

-2. Business units should take the following steps once they receive the ICR team’s report:
+2. Operating divisions should take the following steps once they receive the ICR team’s report:

 1. Develop and implement corrective actions to address the findings and recommendations provided in the final report.

-2. Assess and document the degree to which a control deficiency represents a risk if the business unit(s) will not take corrective actions.
+2. Assess and document the degree to which a control deficiency represents a risk if the operating division(s) will not take corrective actions.

-3. Include any risks identified in the business unit’s risk register.
+3. Include any risks identified in the operating division’s risk register.

 4. Retain any documentation created as part of post-review corrective actions or risk documentation/mitigation activities.

-3. The ICR team may conduct a follow-up engagement with the business unit to ascertain the outcome of the steps described above.
-This follow-up engagement may include review of the corrective actions and accompanying documentation by the business unit, or other steps up to and including an additional subsequent comprehensive ICR.
+3. The ICR team may conduct a follow-up engagement with the operating division to ascertain the outcome of the steps described above.
+This follow-up engagement may include review of the corrective actions and accompanying documentation by the operating division, or other steps up to and including an additional subsequent comprehensive ICR.
 The timing and nature of any follow-up will depend on several factors, including the severity of control deficiencies, the nature of the program that ICR reviewed and the likelihood external that stakeholders will subject the program to significant scrutiny.

-4. Business units should also consider these internal control improvement tips:
+4. Operating divisions should also consider these internal control improvement tips:

-1. Reevaluate controls periodically, especially when there are changes to personnel, work processes, business operations, and regulations that may affect the business unit.
+1. Reevaluate controls periodically, especially when there are changes to personnel, work processes, business operations, and regulations that may affect the operating division.

 2. Streamline monitoring processes to reduce burden and improve accountability.